 Expedition Death Valley 2016

-For the 12th stage of the impossible2Possible World Expedition Series, a Youth Ambassador team will travel to a place recognized as the hottest place on earth.
+For the 12th stage of the impossible2Possible World Expedition Series, a Youth Ambassador team travelled to a place recognized as the hottest place on earth.
 Death Valley, CA is indeed known for its heat, but the beauty, history, and array of extreme geographical features make this unique location perfect for the i2P Experience Based Learning Program.
-The i2P educational program offered free to schools will focus on the history, mystery, and geography of this natural wonder.
+The i2P educational program offered free to schools focused on the history, mystery, and geography of this natural wonder.

 Expedition Greece 2015